Why get involved with Arthur’s Place?

 Arthur’s Place founder Andrea McBride (pictured) writes:

-As a nurse who saw a new way forward, with my sister Sarah, an insightful digital media editor, together we brought Arthur’s Place to life.
-Right from the start there were several things that truly mattered to us both.
+Together with my sister Sarah, an insightful digital media editor, we brought Arthur’s Place to life.

 Yes, getting a diagnosis of any long-term condition can stop you in your tracks, like pressing one heck of a pause button, but I can promise you it isn’t pressing the “LIFE STOPS” button.